Stuart Young: Political career

 Young began his political career on 18 March 2014, serving as a temporary Opposition Senator during the 4th Session of the 10th Republican Parliament.
-The following year, he was successfully chosen as the People's National Movement's (PNM) candidate to be the Member of Parliament in the House of Representatives for Port-of-Spain North/St Ann's West.
+The following year, he was successfully chosen as the PNM candidate to be the member of parliament in the House of Representatives for Port of Spain North/Saint Ann's West.
 He was elected into office on 7 September 2015.
-Following the election, he was appointed as a Minister in the Ministry of the Attorney General and Legal Affairs on 11 September 2015, a post that he held until 5 August 2018.
+Following the election, he was appointed as a minister in the Ministry of the Attorney General and Legal Affairs on 11 September 2015, a post that he held until 5 August 2018.

-On 17 March 2016, he was assigned to the additional position of Minister in the Office of the Prime Minister.
+On 17 March 2016, he was assigned to the additional position of minister in the office of the prime minister.
 From 7 June 2018 until 20 July 2019, he was Minister of Communications and from 6 August 2018 until 18 April 2021, he was Minister of National Security.
 He has been described as the "Minister of Everything".
 Young also serves as chairman of the Finance & General Purposes Committee of the Cabinet (F&GP), as well as being a member of the National Security Council (NSC), the Energy Standing Committee, the Human Advisory Committee, the Committee of Privileges and the Statutory Instruments Committee.

 Young was re-elected to office during the 2020 general election on 10 August 2020.
 He was appointed to the joint select committee for Energy Affairs and the Cannabis Control Bill, 2020 on 9 November 2020.
 He was also a co-chair of the Government Empowered Negotiating Team for energy.
 On 19 April 2021, he was re-assigned as Minister of Energy and Energy Industries to take over from Franklin Khan, who died in office.